hyperledger/bevel/docs/source/operations/configure_prerequisites.md

 <a name = "vaultunseal"></a>
 ## Unseal Hashicorp Vault

 Hashicorp Vault is one of the pre-requisites for the Blockchain Automation Framework.
+The vault service should be accessible by the ansible host as well as the kubernetes cluster (proper inbound/outbound rules should be configured).
 If not initialised and unsealed already, complete the following steps to unseal and access the Vault.

 * Install Vault client.
 Follow the instructions on [Install Vault](https://www.vaultproject.io/docs/install/).